 Team: Eda Addicott, Peter Bannink, Jeanette Kemp, John Neldner (DSITIA), Mark Newton.

-As part of the Queensland Herbarium’s State-wide Regional Ecosystems Mapping Programme, the ATH mapping team is carrying out the RE mapping for the Cape York Peninsula and Einasleigh Uplands bioregions.
+Background: As part of the Queensland Herbarium’s state-wide Regional Ecosystems (RE) Mapping program, ATH staff are mapping (at 1:100,000 scale) Cape York Peninsula (CYP) and Einasleigh Uplands (EIU) bioregions.
+Mapping and survey is being done in blocks of 1:250,000 scale map sheets.

 Numerical classification of Regional Ecosystems and patterns of plant diversity distribution

 Team : Eda Addicott (MPhil candidate), Susan Laurance (JCU), John Neldner (DSITIA), Darren Crayn

 Background: This project will test whether statistical classification models of Regional Ecosystems using site data available from the CORVEG database reflect the subjective RE classification.
 The aim of the project is to develop an analysis methodology for classification of RE’s across the rest of Queensland using CYP as a case study.
 Community measures of diversity and the species diversity measures of taxonomic diversity and phylogenetic diversity will be used to test whether the RE’s reflect the floristic diversity of the CYP.
 This project is supported by the Queensland Herbarium and JCU student research funds.

 The photo shows the Regional Ecosystem 9.11.8 - Semi-deciduous vine thicket – at Chillagoe (photo © G.W Wilson).